Preshute

 Preshute is a Town in the county of Wiltshire.

-There are great places to visit near Preshute including some great historic monuments, ancient sites, historic buildings, country parks, lakes and villages.
+There are great places to visit near Preshute including some great historic monuments, ancient sites, historic buildings, country parks, lakes, parks and villages.

 Preshute's best nearby historic monuments can be found at Lansdowne Monument, Cherhill White Horse, and Avebury.

-The area close to Preshute boasts some of the best country parks including Coate Water Country Park.
+The area close to Preshute boasts some of the best lakes including Coate Water.

 Places near Preshute feature a number of interesting villages including Ashton Keynes.